 Start the Chowder

-Add garlic, 1 cup water, and mirepoix base and stir to combine.
-Bring to a boil.
+Add garlic, 1 cup water, and mirepoix broth.
+Stir to combine, then bring to a boil.

 Once boiling, cover and reduce heat to medium.
 Simmer until potato and butternut squash are fork-tender, 6-9 minutes.

 While chowder simmers, crisp prosciutto.